SCHLESWIG-HOLSTEIN

 The Hanseatic city of Lübeck, famous for its marzipan, is a true gem of the region, while the ancient castles of Schleswig-Holstein transport you back to the era of knights and noble balls.

-SCHLESWIG-HOLSTEIN: HISTORY OF THE COAT OF ARMS
+SCHLESWIG-HOLSTEIN: COAT OF ARMS' HISTORY

 Schleswig-Holstein, a land with a turbulent history, stood at the crossroads of German and Danish influence.
 In the Middle Ages, Schleswig was part of Denmark, but in 1386 it became part of Holstein under the rule of the Counts of Holstein.
 In the 16th century, it was temporarily divided, and in the 19th century, the struggle for its sovereignty flared up with renewed vigor.
-Then came the turmoil: anti-Danish resistance and German intervention failed to hold the region, and it again ceded to Denmark.
-However, after the war of 1864, Schleswig-Holstein became part of Prussia.
-After World War I, northern Schleswig returned to Denmark, and after World War II, the land finally became part of Germany.

-Blue lions on gold are the heraldic animals of the Danish king.
-On the coat of arms of the Duchy of Schleswig, they demonstrated feudal dependence on the Danish kingdom.
 Even today, three royal lions adorn the coat of arms of Denmark.
 However, as a possession of the Danish king, Schleswig was allowed only two of these majestic animals.
-Three lions remained reserved exclusively for the king.
+Three lions remained reserved exclusively for His Majesty, the king of Denmark to fully comply with hierarchical proprieties.

 It's believed that the Holstein coat of arms originally also depicted a lion.
-However, it disappeared in an unknown location by the 12th century, leaving only a shield shaped like a nettle leaf.
-Don't be surprised; this strange white figure on a red zither is a nettle.
-At least, that's how its medieval creators positioned it.
+However, it disappeared in an unknown location by the 12th century, leaving only a blank shield.
+A blank shield, despite its expressiveness a la Kazimir Malevich's "Black Square," could not possibly be a coat of arms.
+Therefore, a nettle leaf was ceremoniously placed on the shield.

 The Schleswig lions and the Holstein nettle leaf first appeared together in 1386 on the coat of arms and seal of Gerhard VI, Count of Holstein and Duke of Schleswig.
 Beginning in 1837, the combined coat of arms adorned, among other things, military uniforms and buttons.